Table of contents

 }

-In this way, we would keep the SQL code separate from the java source, in a centralized place and easy to review by a DBA.
+This way we would keep the sql code separate from the java source code, in a centralized place and easy to review by a DBA.

 Suppose we have to generate a report in a file with the results of a query, an ORM would invite us to do something like this: